eigenhombre/llbb/README.md

 language as it's ["intermediate representation"](https://en.wikipedia.org/wiki/Intermediate_representation).

-Let's start with the question, what's a minimal compilation unit that the compiler will accept?
+Let's start with the question, what's the minimal compilation "unit" that a C compiler will accept?

 Here are some attempts.
 First, a tiny bit of numerical state, on its own: